Pegasystems-Poland/vehicle-damage-reporting/README.md

 ### Structure
 There are two projects:

- - _VehicleDamageModeling_ - template for developing framework with UI component for choosing damaged parts of vehicle
+ - _FVM_ - developing framework with UI component for choosing damaged parts of vehicle
- - _SampleApp_ - sample application which demonstrates how to import and use _VehicleDamageModeling_ framework
+ - _SampleApp_ - sample application which demonstrates how to import and use _FVM_ framework

-### Notice
-iOS project uses [Metal Framework](https://developer.apple.com/metal/) for rendering.
-As some of required classes (like `CAMetalLayer`) is not available on iOS Simulator - please use iOS Device as compilation target.

 ### Run sample project
 1. Open project from ```iOS/SampleApp/SampleApp.xcodeproj```